demisto/demisto-sdk/docs/development_guide.md

 To add functionality to the SDK you would need to perform the following steps:

 ### Create a new class
-You will need to create a new directory under the `commands` filder which will contain the files relevant to your contribution.
+You will need to create a new directory under the `commands` folder which will contain the files relevant to your contribution.
 Then, in a dedicated method, you will create an instance of your class in the SDK core class (in `__main__.py`) with the relevant arguments, then invoke the command according to the user request.